Lieutenant-Colonel Charles Telfer Howie

 As per his personnel file, once he arrived, Howie asked an aristocrat to introduce him to

-Gerit Van der Waals, who in turn introduced him to Lolle Smit, the Director
+Gerrit Van der Waals, who in turn introduced him to Lolle Smit, the Director

-He was known to
+Howie was known to

 Years later, Joel Brand's testimony at the Eichmann